IsmailAlarab/itco-uk-schools/README.md

 ## What this does

 Most thermal comfort research stops at *predicting* discomfort.
-This framework goes further: given a discomfort instance, it recommends the **smallest practical changes** — adjusting the temperature setpoint, opening a window, or adding a layer of clothing — to restore comfort while minimising energy use.
+This framework goes further: given a discomfort instance, it recommends the **smallest practical changes**, adjusting the temperature setpoint, opening a window, or adding a layer of clothing to restore comfort while minimising energy use.

 Key findings:
 - **Gradient Boosting + Differential Evolution** is the best-performing combination (99.1% comfort restoration, MATAW = 0.73°C)
 - Adding clothing and window adjustments reduces heating-season temperature changes by **39–65%**
-- **38% of cold-classroom discomfort** can be resolved by clothing adjustment alone — no HVAC needed
+- **38% of cold-classroom discomfort** can be resolved by clothing adjustment alone: no HVAC needed

 ---